Volume of fluid method: Overview

-The method is based on the idea of a so-called fraction function $C$.
+The method is based on the idea of a fraction function $C$.
 It is a scalar function, defined as the integral of a fluid's characteristic function in the control volume, namely the volume of a computational grid cell.
 The volume fraction of each fluid is tracked through every cell in the computational grid, while all fluids share a single set of momentum equations, i.e. one for each spatial direction.
 From a cell-volume averaged perspective, when a cell is empty of the tracked phase, the value of $C$ is zero; when the cell is full of tracked phase, $C=1$; and when the cell contains an interface between the tracked and non-tracked volumes, $0 < C < 1$.
 From a perspective of a local point that contains no volume, $C$ is a discontinuous function insofar as its value jumps from 0 to 1 when the local point moves from the non-tracked to the tracked phase.
 The normal direction of the fluid interface is found where the value of $C$ changes most rapidly.
 With this method, the free-surface is not defined sharply, instead it is distributed over the height of a cell.
 Thus, in order to attain accurate results, local grid refinements have to be done.
 The refinement criterion is simple, cells with $0<C<1$ have to be refined.
 A method for this, known as the marker and micro-cell method, has been developed by Raad and his colleagues in 1997.

 The evolution of the $m$-th fluid in a system on $n$ fluids is governed by the transport equation (actually the same equation that has to be fulfilled by the level-set method distance function $\phi$):